Signal Multiresolution Analyzer

 Load in the Kobe earthquake data.
 The data are seismograph measurements (vertical acceleration in ) recorded at Tasmania University, Hobart, Australia, on 16 January 1995, beginning at 20:56:51 (GMT) and continuing for 51 minutes at one second intervals.

-Open Signal Multiresolution Analyzer and click Load Signal.
+Open Signal Multiresolution Analyzer and click Import.
 A window appears listing all the workspace variables the app can process.

-Select the Kobe data from the dialog box and click OK.
-A four-level MODWTMRA decomposition of the signal appears.
-The decomposed signal is named
+Select the Kobe data from the dialog box and click Import.
+By default, a four-level MODWTMRA decomposition of the signal appears in the MODWT tab.
+The decomposition is obtained using the

 kobe1 in the Decomposed Signals pane.
-The suffix
+The method

 kobe, and the reconstruction,